 The restored lighthouse still has its original stairs from 1859, ensuring that people who trek the 199 steps to the top have the authentic feel of maritime history.
 Information panels along the climb and around the grounds tell the history of the lighthouse, including stories of its keepers, and provide details about how it functioned historically and still works today.
 Visitors can also see the original oil storage building, which now houses the museum shop.

 Tour the Emlen Physick House

 One of the most well-known mansions in town, the Emlen Physick Estate is a beautiful Victorian house museum.
-A visit here is one of the most popular things to do in Cape May.
+A visit here is one of the most popular things to do in Cape May year-round.

-Built in 1879, the Physick House is an architectural wonder with its 18 rooms showcasing the finer points of Victorian-style architecture and taste.
+Built in 1879, the house is an architectural wonder with 18 rooms.
 If you are interested in Victorian-era architecture, history, and customs, a guided tour is a must.
 The museum tour will introduce you to the Victorian era through the Physick family’s stories and artifacts.

 The mansion was restored 50 years ago and has since served as a movie filming location and a site for paranormal investigators.
 It’s rumored that the home is one of the most haunted places in South Jersey thanks to Physick family members who don’t want to leave.

 One of the best places to shop in town is the Washington Street Mall.
 This outdoor mall covers three blocks and has numerous shops and restaurants.
 It is a scenic pedestrian mall with wooden benches for you to sit down and take in the beautiful garden planters, people watch, and do a little window shopping while you’re at it.